-- Cost of Admission: Free tours and wine tasting
+- Cost of Admission: All tours and tastings are FREE of charge.

 Mike’s Farm is a locally owned legend in the Tarheel State, and an experience unlike any other.
 An agritourism triumph, it’s a tried-and-true testament to the heritage of this Onslow haven.
 What began as a tobacco farm in the 1890s has grown into an all-encompassing enclave featuring animals, baked goods, Carolina made creations, and delicious home cooked dishes.

 They have many special seasonal events, such as the Ho Ho Christmas Show, the Festival of Lights Hayride, or the Fall Variety Dinner Show.